 Colorado’s lien statute is already pretty broad in allowing lien rights, but the state does specially fabricated material providers one better.
 That may be surprising by the face of the statute, though.
-CO statute provides that lien rights be granted to those parties who furnish labor, materials or services “to be used in construction of the building.”
+CO statute provides that lien rights be granted to those parties who furnish labor, materials, or services “to be used in the construction of the building.”
 Bad look, right?
 Luckily, a little case law goes a long way to loosening up this requirement.

 In Ragsdale Bros Roofing, Inc. v.
 United Bank of Denver, a Colorado appellate court held that a party could file a mechanics lien for materials specially fabricated for a project even if they weren’t actually installed or consumed in the construction.
 The only condition is that the materials themselves must actually be delivered to the owner.
 Read more about this case and how it applies to specially fabricated materials in Colorado.

 Much like Colorado, Florida’s mechanics lien rules don’t specifically carve out an exception for specially fabricated materials that aren’t incorporated into a project.
-Also like Colorado, the courts have gone ahead and lent a helping hand.
-However, in Florida, these materials don’t even have to make it to the job site when the non-incorporation was the fault (either direct, or by direction) of the property owner.
+Also, like in Colorado, the courts have gone ahead and lent a helping hand.
+However, in Florida, these materials don’t even have to make it to the job site when the non-incorporation was the fault (either direct or by direction) of the property owner.
 We’ll let the Florida Supreme Court (via Lehigh Structural Steel Co. v.
 Joseph Langner, Inc.) speak for itself:

 “We are cognizant of the rule that the Mechanics’ Lien Law should be construed so as to afford to mechanics and laborers the greatest protection compatible with justice and equity…